Audinot/rails2-template/README.markdown

 git push -u origin master
 ```

+#### Deploy

-12. Last stretch!
+Last stretch!
 Deploy your new project to Heroku.
 This step will make a
 new Heroku repo, 'push' your code online, and get Heroku's database synced.
 ```
 heroku create